solo-io/supergloo/docs/content/setup/_index.md

 curl -sL https://run.solo.io/meshctl/install | sh
 ```

-Once you have the `meshctl` tool, you can install Service Mesh Hub onto a cluster acting as the `mgmt-cluster` like this:
+Once you have the `meshctl` tool, you can install Gloo Mesh onto a cluster acting as the `mgmt-cluster` like this:

 ```shell